 Juteback poetry film festival

 Poetry and filmmaking converge for this unique, one night only event.
 Featuring films from around the globe, the Juteback Poetry Film Festival highlights the creative migration of two art forms, video & poetry, also known as Videopoetry.
 JPFF is Colorado’s only poetry film festival and one of only two screening in the U.S. today.
-Join us on Saturday, October 7th at Wolverine Farm Publishing’s Letterpress and Publick House, 316 Willow St, @ 7:30 in Fort Collins CO.
-No advanced ticketing available, $5 suggested donation.
+Join us on Friday October 19th at Wolverine Farm Publishing’s Letterpress and Publick House, 316 Willow St, @ 7:30 in Fort Collins CO. for Juteback Poetry Film Festival 2018

 What was once known as Body Electric Poetry Film Fest is now the Juteback Poetry Film Festival.
 The Body Electric was Colorado's first poetry film festival, and as far as we know, Juteback is the second.
 TBE debuted at The Lyric Cinema Cafe to a sold out crowd on May 4th, 2013 in Fort Collins, CO.
 We are very proud of what we were able to accomplish as The Body Electric and extremely excited to move on as The Juteback Poetry Film Festival.

 At the Juteback Poetry Film Festival, we are looking for innovative and technically sound filmmaking, coupled with a strong grasp of poetics.
 It is our hope to showcase a broad range of talented film-poets from around the world to best represent the budding art form of videopoetry.
-See TBE previous selections: Program 1 , Program 2
+See TBE previous selections: Program 1 , Program 2, Selections 2017

 The Body Electric Poetry Film Festival celebrates the merging of two art forms - Bree Davies, Denver Westword, May 2 2013